7RU7H/Archive/Development/Languages/Python/Python-Tooling-Libraries.md

 ## Python2, 3 Exploit scripts and Hell itself

-Many hours of head banging of keyboard and searching for best answer for the future it seems python2 lives on the virtual environments - dead but virtualised.
-This has probably been the most annoying thing to deal with as the world has moved on but exploit scripts don't and neither do the vulnerablities really in a historic context python2 is nightmare also - i.e what if in 50 years we are stumped by this problem.
+Many hours of head banging of keyboard and searching for best answer for the future it seems `Python2` lives on the virtual environments - dead but virtualised.
+This has probably been the most annoying thing to deal with as the world has moved on but exploit scripts don't and neither do the vulnerabilities really in a historic context `Python2` is nightmare also - i.e what if in 50 years we are stumped by this problem.

 ```bash
 #!/bin/bash